keystonejs/keystone/.changeset/stupid-ducks-explain.md

 ---
-'@keystonejs/adapter-knex': major
+'@keystonejs/adapter-knex': minor
-'@keystonejs/adapter-mongoose': major
+'@keystonejs/adapter-mongoose': minor
-'@keystonejs/keystone': major
+'@keystonejs/keystone': minor
-'@keystonejs/mongo-join-builder': major
+'@keystonejs/mongo-join-builder': minor
 ---

 Added new `sortBy` query argument.

-Each list now has an additional `Sort<List>By` enum type that refresents the valid sorting options for all orderable fields in the list. `sortBy` takes one or more of these enum types, allowing for multi-field/column sorting.
+Each list now has an additional `Sort<List>By` enum type that represents the valid sorting options for all orderable fields in the list. `sortBy` takes one or more of these enum types, allowing for multi-field/column sorting.